MoMo830/AliG/README.md

 * **Check your work surface:** Ensure the material is flat and that the extended travel path (including overscan) is clear of obstacles.
 * **Never leave the machine unattended** while the laser is active.
 * **Verify that your emergency stop is functional** before starting any job.

+##  Infos, Tips & Tuning
+This software is intended to be used on a CNC machine.
+I developped it as a desire to expand the capabilities of my Workbee/Queenbee based CNC.
+I used to work with Auggie

+* **Software version:** MACH4 : build 6693 / Pokeys plugin : 9.17.0.5596
+* **Software Settings (Mach4/PoKeys):** 1.
+In the PoKeys plugin settings (**Configure > Plugins > PoKeys > Miscellaneous**), ensure your PWM pin box is checked and set **Spindle Control** to "None".
+    2. In the Mach4 Analog Output settings, map **Analog Output 0** to your device (**PoKeys_XXXXX**).
+    3. Select the correct **PWM Duty** (corresponding to your hardware pin).
+    4. Crucially, set both the **Numerator and Denominator to 1**, and leave the **Offset at 0**.

+* **PWM Frequency:** Depending on your motion controller and laser driver, you should experiment to find the optimal PWM frequency.
+For instance, I originally used 20 kHz but struggled to achieve a full range of grayscale.
+Lowering the frequency to **5000 Hz** significantly improved the laser's response and the subtlety of the gradients.